 As North America’s largest leisure travel organization, AAA provides more than 54 million members with travel-, insurance-, financial- and automotive-related services.
 Since its founding in 1902, the not-for-profit, fully tax-paying AAA has been a leader and advocate for the safety and security of all travelers.
 AAA clubs can be found online at AAA.com.

 Issued by The National Weather Service Cincinnati/Wilmington, OH

-* HAZARD TYPES… SNOW.
+* HAZARD TYPES… HEAVY SNOW AND ICE ACCUMULATIONS.

 * ACCUMULATIONS… SNOW ACCUMULATION OF 4 TO 8 INCHES.
 THERE COULD BE SIGNIFICANT ICE ACCUMULATIONS UP TO A QUARTER INCH IN SOUTHERN OHIO.
 A SLIGHT CHANGE IN STORM TRACK COULD PRODUCE SIGNIFICANT DIFFERENCES IN THESE ACCUMULATIONS OVER A SMALL AREA.

 * TIMING… SNOW WILL DEVELOP ACROSS THE AREA EARLY THIS EVENING AND CONTINUE THROUGH TONIGHT.
 DURING THE LATE EVENING… WARMER AIR ALOFT WILL CHANGE SNOW TO FREEZING RAIN AT TIMES.
 A FINAL CHANGEOVER TO ALL SNOW WILL OCCUR OVERNIGHT.
 THE SNOW WILL TAPER OFF WEDNESDAY MORNING… BUT GUSTY NORTH WINDS MAY RESULT IN AREAS OF BLOWING SNOW ON WEDNESDAY.